Travel Photography Tips and Techniques for your next Vacation

 Is the lighting not perfect?
 Maybe today isn’t the best day – can you come back tomorrow and try again?
 Don’t think of locations as a checklist, and once crossed off are not worth going back to.
 I rarely get the shot I want the first time I visit a spot, and never with the first frame.
 The photo of the egret in this section was the 37th shot I took of this bird.
 Not an extreme amount of frames for wildlife photography, but I was able to relax and let the bird walk around and get the right light with the right pose.

-Relax, you’re on vacation (this is number 1 of the travel photography tips).
+Relax, you’re on vacation (this is number 1 tip of travel photography).
 Don’t be afraid to experiment with your settings.
 Don’t be afraid to wait and see what happens.
 One my all time favourite photos is one I shot of the Rome Coliseum.
 I picked my spot and waited for an hour as the sun began to set.
 I found the perfect blend of dusk and the spot lights as they lit up the monument.
 I’ll look at the photo and remember the relaxing time I spent watching people and stray cats wander about.

 Other Things to Remember